arb-project/homebrew-arb/README.md

 below).**

-The production version of ARB is installed and used in-house at MPI for Marine Microbiology in Bremen.
+The production version of ARB is installed and used in-house at MPI for Marine Microbiology in Bremen and is also the recommended version under Linux.
 It is frequently updated from development changes, i.e. it contains recent bug fixes and newest features, but also may break working things.
 It is updated at least every few months.

 If you use the production version, please file bug reports (if you encounter any bugs) via the [ARB bug tracker](http://bugs.arb-home.de/wiki/BugReport).
 It